Point Source Detection with Fully-Convolutional Networks: Performance in Realistic Simulations: Results

-As explained in section \ref{sec:FCNN}, we train the FCN only at 217 GHz for a Galactic mask of $|b|>30$º and we apply it to all the other studied cases.
-The performance of both techniques at this frequency are compared in the middle panel of Fig. \ref{Fig:compl_rel} for the the 30$^\circ$ galactic cut.
+As explained in section \ref{sec:FCNN}, we train the FCN only at 217 GHz for a Galactic mask of $|b|>30^\circ$ and we apply it to all the other studied cases.
+The performance of the two techniques at this frequency are compared in the middle panel of Fig. \ref{Fig:compl_rel} for the 30$^\circ$ galactic cut.
 The completeness (top sub-panel) and the percentage of spurious sources with respect to the input ones (bottom sub-panel) are shown on the left.
-The relative errors of the flux density estimation ($\Delta S / S_0= (S_{det} - S_0)/ S_0$) are shown on the right.

-With the MHW2 we obtain the expected results: we have general agreement with previous applications of the MHW2 and in particular with the \textit{Planck} catalogues.
-Using a $3\sigma$ threshold (blue dashed line) the MHW2 provides good completeness results with a 90\% completeness level at 124 mJy.
-However, such aggressive threshold implies a spurious PS detection problem already at $\sim400$ mJy with more than 20\% of the total detected sources being spurious ones.
-In fact, using a more conservative and traditional $4\sigma$ threshold (cyan dot-dashed line), the spurious problem is highly reduced at least until $\sim200$ mJy.
-The price to be paid for this improvement is a reduction of the 90\% completeness level that increases to 173 mJy.
+With the MHW2 we obtain the expected results: we have general agreement with previous applications of the MHW2 and in particular with the \textit{Planck} catalogues (where a $4\sigma$ threshold was used as a starting baseline; see the end of section \ref{sec:Completeness_others} for more details).
+Using a $3\sigma$ threshold (blue dashed line) the MHW2 provides good completeness results with a 90\% completeness level at 102 mJy.
+However, such an aggressive threshold implies a spurious PS detection problem already at $\sim500$ mJy with more than 20\% of the total detected sources being spurious ones.
+Using a more conservative and traditional $4\sigma$ threshold (cyan dot-dashed line), the spurious problem is highly reduced at least until $\sim300$ mJy.
+The price to be paid for this improvement is a reduction of the 90\% completeness level that increases to 137 mJy.

-On the other hand, PoSeIDoN (red solid line) has a similar completeness performance with an intermediate 90\% completeness level at 139 mJy.
-The clear advantage of the FCN is in the much lower number of spurious PS: in this case, it starts to be an issue only below $\sim100$ mJy (a flux density level below the 90\% completeness level).
-The spurious PS issue is strongly related with high intensity regions of the background (mainly the Galactic emission).
-Therefore, the fact that we have a lower number of spurious PS implies that PoSeIDoN is most robust in distinguish a PS from a background local maxima.
+On the other hand, PoSeIDoN (red solid line) has a similar completeness performance with a 90\% completeness level of 126 mJy, between the results of the MHW2 with $3\sigma$ and $4\sigma$ thresholds.
+The clear advantage of the FCN is in the much lower number of spurious PSs; in this case it starts to be an issue only below $\sim100$ mJy (a flux density level below the 90\% completeness level).
+The spurious PS issue is strongly related with high intensity regions of the background (mainly the Galactic emission or a combination of CMB maxima and instrumental noise).
+Therefore, the fact that we have a lower number of spurious PSs shows a trend for PoSeIDoN in that it more clearly distinguishes a PS from a background local maxima with respect to the general application of the MHW2.